Bridgeconn/usfm-grammar/docs/Dev_notes.md

 tree-sitter generate
 cp tree-sitter-usfm.wasm ../js-usfm-parser/
 ```
+After npm install, copy the `tree-sitter.wasm` file from `node_modules/web=tree-sitter` to the `js-usfm-parser` folder to include it with the npm packaging.

 Build the code base generating both cjs and esm versions of the same code base.
 The configs are in `.babelrc` file.
 Upon running the commands two folders `dist/cjs/` and `dist/esm` would be created.